tbfld/counter.ink/content/blg/old/social-media/2021/2021-03-29-passing-randalorian-litmus-tests.md

 ---
 yaml_begin: true
 title: 2021-03-29 passing randalorian litmus tests
 description:
 extract:
 created: 2024-11-17 17:08
 updated: 2025-02-14 22:04
-author: "tb"
+author: tb
 images:
 order:
 enableToc: "true"
 permalink:
 aliases:
 draft: "false"
 publish: "true"
 date: 2021-03-29
 tags:
   - internet
+  - web
 yaml_end: true
 ---
 When I used to deal with websites I used Nearly Free Speech, and this is why: “It is also difficult to express the full magnitude of our disinterest in passing some Internet Randolorian’s ‘free speech’ litmus test.”
 [Not esp profound, but def worth a read.](https://blog.nearlyfreespeech.net/2021/01/19/free-speech-in-2021/)